 To get started generating synthetic data on your own, download NVIDIA Omniverse.

-Get started with NVIDIA Omniverse by downloading the standard license free, or learn how Omniverse Enterprise can connect your team.
+Get started with NVIDIA Omniverse by downloading the standard license for free, or learn how Omniverse Enterprise can connect your team.
 If you are a developer, get started with Omniverse resources.
 Stay up to date on the platform by subscribing to the newsletter, and following NVIDIA Omniverse on Instagram, Medium, and Twitter.
 For resources, check out our forums, Discord server, Twitch, and YouTube channels.